 Surprise Is The Mother Of Panic

-Great investors understand that all good investing requires the control of our emotions in the face of uncertainty about the future.
+Great investors understand that all good investing requires control of our emotions in the face of uncertainty about the future.
 There is an inverse relationship between the intensity of emotion that we may be experiencing at any given moment, and our ability to think and act rationally.
-As our emotions crank up, our ability to act effectively begins to deteriorate.
-As a result, emotion is the enemy of sound investing policy.
+As our emotions crank up, our ability to act rationally begins to deteriorate.
+Emotion is the enemy of sound investing policy.

 This is particularly true of the emotion of fear.
-When fear and panic set in, it is almost impossible to understand reason and act rationally, and we are most susceptible to our worst and most regrettable mistakes.
+When fear and panic set in to our minds, it is almost impossible to act rationally, and we are most susceptible to our worst and most regrettable investing mistakes.
 For evidence of this, we need look no further than the millions of investors who liquidated their entire investment portfolios in the Fall of 2008, in hopes of avoiding the global financial meltdown they were terrified was coming.
 Instead, as it turns out, that period may have provided investors with the greatest buying opportunity of a generation, as stock prices plummeted far below their real intrinsic value.

 So how can we engineer our investment philosophy in a way that avoids the possibility of panic?

 A good place to start is by understanding the nature of fear, and what makes us experience panic.
-In particular, it is our belief that fear does not necessarily spring from the news of some economic or geopolitical “crisis,” or even from the fact that the stock market is in decline.
-Fear comes because we are surprised by these events – we are blindsided by a reality for which we are not prepared, causing us to lose our bearings and our ability to make sense of the world around us.
-As a result, we become fearful and uncertain about what will come next.
+It is our belief that fear does not necessarily spring from the news of some economic or geopolitical “crisis”, a deadly virus, or even from the fact that the stock market is in decline.
+Fear comes because we are surprised by these events – we are blindsided by a reality for which we were not prepared, and which causes us to lose our bearings.
+This surprise causes us to lose our ability to make sense of the world around us, and so we become fearful, and uncertain about what will come next.